hugobloem/heatmiser_ndc/README.md

 # HA-heatmiser-component
-Custom Home Assistant Component for Heatmiser PRT-N Stats (version1.1.6)
+Custom Home Assistant Component for Heatmiser PRT-N Stats (version 1.2.1)

 This component accesses the stats via an IP to RS485 adaptor (I use an ATC_1000)